OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

 * Actions like Activate, Deactivate, Execute Integration, or Delete Job affect all rows in that direction.
     * All rows share the same source entity type and are treated as a single logical configuration.
-    * In the below image, if Bug-Bug config row is activated in forward direction, then Bug-Epic row will also be activated in forward direction.
+    * In the image below, if Bug-Bug config row is activated in the forward direction, then Bug-Epic row will also be activated in forward direction.

  <p align="center">
 <img src="../assets/Routing_Activated_Image.png" width="900" />